AngharadNiaWilliams/starter-academic/content/authors/admin/_index.md

 # and uncomment the lines below.
 - icon: cv
   icon_pack: ai
-  link: "media/2021-04-29_WebsiteCV_AngharadWilliams.pdf"
+  link: "media/2021-09-09_WebsiteCV_AngharadWilliams.pdf"

 #IF I WANT TO ADD THE CV AS A DOWNLOAD CV HERE LINK THIS PART NEEDS TO BE ADDED TO THE VERY BOTTON OF THIS FILE...
 #{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/Public_CV_AngharadWilliams.pdf" "newtab" >}}CV{{< /staticref >}}.

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: "angharad@cbs.mpg.de"
+email: "angharad.williams@ntu.ac.uk"

 # Highlight the author in author lists? (true/false)
 highlight_name: false
 ---

-I am a postdoctoral researcher in cognitive neuroscience in the Max Planck Research Group Adaptive Memory, Leipzig, Germany.
+Senior Lecturer in Psychology (Cognitive Psychology and Cognitive Neuroscience), School of Social Sciences, Nottingham Trent University, UK.
 My research interests include event perception, memory, and imagination.